rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 ---
 permalink: rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation/
 audit_date:
-title: Install the Cloud Backup agent on Windows&reg; by using silent installation
+title: Install the Cloud Backup agent on Windows by using silent installation
 type: article
 created_date: '2015-01-20'
 created_by: Rose Contreras
-last_modified_date: '2017-06-23'
+last_modified_date: '2020-01-15
-last_modified_by: Catherine Richardson
+last_modified_by: Brett Johnson
 product: Cloud Backup
 product_url: cloud-backup
 ---

 This article describes how to perform a fresh installation or update of the Rackspace Cloud Backup agent on your Windows&reg; server by using the silent installation method.
-If you are using a Linux&reg; server, see [Install the Cloud Backup agent on Linux&reg;](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) for the parallel instructions.
+If you are using a Linux&reg; server, see [Install the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) for the parallel instructions.

 **WARNING:** The silent installation procedure described in this article is for advanced users and should be run from only an administrator account.
-All others should install the Rackspace Cloud Backup agent by using the interactive installation described in [Install the Cloud Backup agent on Windows&reg;](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).
+All others should install the Rackspace Cloud Backup agent by using the interactive installation described in [Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).

 ### Before you install